martinzha28/martinzha28/README.md

 On the front-end, I excel at utilizing modern web technologies such as React and Bootstrap to craft visually appealing and responsive user interfaces.
 I have a keen eye for detail and believe that a well-designed interface is crucial for an exceptional user experience.
 I am also proficient in several technologies like Node.js and Express.
 I have hands-on experience in working with databases, building RESTful APIs, and implementing server-side logic to ensure efficient data management and smooth interactions with the front-end.

 I also have plenty of experience with cloud computing services like Microsoft Azure.
-In my recentl workplace, I have expertise in using their databases, OCR, and Machine Vision tools to create a complete application.
+At my recent workplace, I have expertise in using their SQL storage, data lakes, OCR, Machine Vision, and API tools to create a complete application.

 Apart from my technical skills, I am a highly motivated individual who is always eager to learn and adapt to new technologies and industry trends.
 I am constantly seeking ways to enhance my skills through online courses, workshops, and participation in developer communities.
 Collaboration and continuous learning are at the core of my professional philosophy.
 I enjoy working with cross-functional teams and believe that effective communication and teamwork are essential for successful project outcomes.